 3.1.
-Outstanding rupee derivatives trades Portfolio of members and value of securities deposited by members towards margin requirements are assessed over a range of historical and hypothetical stress scenarios.
+Outstanding portfolio of members and value of securities deposited by members towards margin requirements are assessed over a range of historical and hypothetical stress scenarios.

-3.2.
-Historical stress scenarios are based on historically observed extreme movements in risk factors over a short duration which is equal to the MPOR1 applicable for the swap instrument.
-Risk factors include standard tenor swap rates, interest rates and USD/INR spot and forward exchange rates.
+- 3.2.
+Historical stress scenarios are based on historically observed extreme movements in risk factors over a short duration which is equal to the MPOR1 applicable for the segment.
+Risk factors include USD/INR spot and forward exchange rates, standard tenor interest rates and swap rates. - 3.3.

-3.3.
 Hypothetical scenarios are based on extreme value distributions, such as Generalised Pareto distribution, which are used to determine extreme movements in risk factors at a very high confidence level.
-Presently, confidence level of 99.9% is being considered.

-3.4.
-Loss on Member's portfolio in excess of stressed value of securities deposited as margins, on any given stress scenario is considered as stress loss on account of the Member for the given stress scenario.
+Presently, confidence level of 99.9% is being considered. - 3.4.
+Loss on Member's portfolio in excess of stressed value of securities deposited as margins, on any given stress scenario is considered as stress loss on account of the Member for the given stress scenario. - 3.5.

-3.5.
 Stress losses (ignoring profits) on account of members and their affiliates are then aggregated for each group of members and for each stress scenario.